1995parham-teaching/song_cloud/README.md

-# Song Cloud
+# Song Cloud 🎶

 ## Introduction

-Minimal sound cloud just for having fun with SQL-based databases.
+Minimal sound cloud, written by Elahe Dastan just for having fun with SQL-based databases.
 Users can have free or premium accounts.
-They can listen to musics and we track they playlist.
+They can listen to musics, and we track they playlist.
 Musics have categories which are predefined.
 Users can buy musics or like them.

-This project is soley written for demostration and it has many performance issues and pitfalls.
+This project is solely written for demonstration, and it has many performance issues.

 ## Requests